marcelrienks/Lambda.SetMyPublicIp/Readme.md

 * Complete bash script 'SetMyPublicIp.sh'
 * Complete readme file 'README.md'

-## Usage
+## Deploy
-Complete this
-### Route 53 Domain configuration
-Complete this
-### API Gateway configuration
-Complete this
+Complete this...
-* Create Resources
-* Create Method
-* Configure the params on the 'Method Request' including X-Forwarded-For
-* Only create a Mapping Template on 'Integration Request'
+1. Ensure that you have a hosted zone on a domain set up in Route 53 of AWS
+2. Use 'Lambda tools' to package the project into a zip file
+3. Upload the zip to an S3 bucket in the same region that you intend to deploy the Cloud Formation Stack to
+4. Using the 'AWS-CloudFormation.json' to create and deploy a CloudFormation stack
+4.1.
+Reference the Hosted Zone from point 1 above, that you would like to set the public ip recordset for
+4.2.
+Reference the zip file name that was uploaded to S3
+4.3.
+Reference the name of the S3 bucket that the zip file was uploaded to
 ### AWS Lambda tools
 #### Setup
 1. `dotnet tool install -g Amazon.Lambda.Tools`
 2. `dotnet tool update -g Amazon.Lambda.Tools`
 #### Package
 Package the project into a zip file that can be used to manually opload to an S3 bucket.
 This method can them be used along with a Cloud Formation script, for deploying a full stack.